kdakan/Refactoring-to-a-Rich-Domain-Model/README.md

 * Make the property setters private or protected (for the ORM to work)
 * Sometimes it is better to move code that changes state and code that return a result into seapate methods to simplify the api of the entity (command query separation), like string CanProcess(...) and void Process(...) instead of string Process(...) or Result<...> Process(...)
 -----------------------------------------------------------------------------------------------------
-# Slimming fat controllers by moving code into application services and middleware:
+# Moving code from fat controllers into application services and middleware:
 * Application service is not a domain service like in DDD, and does not have domain logic in it, but just controller logic
 * If there is too much code in a controller, then it is better to treat the controller as a facade and delegate work to smaller more cohesive application services
 * If we are not using the aggregate pattern in DDD (where aggregate represents a business transaction), then the repositories do npot work on only aggregates and work with any entity and should not commit to db, and should not have a SaveChanges() method, and the responsibility of committing unit of work (...Context in Entity Framewok) to db belongs to the web request method on the controller, and it can be centralized in a base controller class so that after successful invocation, it commits (calles unit of work's SaveChanges() automatically
 * try catch blocks returning http 500 in an exception can delegate this responsibility into a custom exception handling middleware in asp.net core or exception handler in webapi
 -----------------------------------------------------------------------------------------------------
-# Solution/project structure:
+# Solution/project structure and dependency guidelines:
 * Do not share domain logic code between different bounded contexts, coupling is worse than code duplication, apply DRY only inside a bounded context
 * Do not create generic domain libraries, apply YAGNI, write minimum amount of code to solve the specific business problem, code and tests are a liability
 * Do not include any infrastructure or external dependencies in the domain models, handle them inside application services